Library Services for Distance Learners

 This guide provides information on the Library services that could be useful to you as a distance learning student.

-This on-line induction tutorial is ideal for anyone who is not able to visit the Library.
-It will help you to use the Library catalogue, find resources in your subject area by searching electronic journals, databases and the internet and know who to contact if you have a problem.
+This on-line tutorial is ideal for anyone who is not able to visit the Library.
+It will help you to use the Library catalogue, find resources in your subject area by searching electronic journals and databases and know who to contact if you have a problem.
 You can use the tutorial from any computer with an internet connection and you don't need a password.
 You can use as much (or as little) of it as you need.

 Undergraduates can have up to 10 books on loan at any one time, postgraduates 15 items.
 3 week and 1 week loans can be renewed if another reader has not reserved them.
 Click here for information on how to renew.